Tech billionaire Henry Nicholas facing drug counts in Vegas

 - Whole Foods launches one-hour, 30-minute grocery pickup options

+The Marsy’s Law national organization in a statement released Thursday said its cause is “far greater than any one person.

+“The allegations in the media should not interfere with Marsy’s Law, the victims rights movement started by Dr. Nicholas, that so many victims, advocates, law enforcement leaders, staff and volunteers are working to advance across the country,” the organization said.

-Nicholas was arrested along with a woman.
-Court records show they have been released on their own recognizance.
+Henry Nicholas on Tuesday was arrested along with Ashley Fargo.
+Hadfield said she faces the same counts as Nicholas.
+Court records show she has also been released on her own recognizance.

-Nicholas co-founded Broadcom in the ’90s and left the company in 2003.
-Recently, he has been bankrolling ballot measures in the U.S. that aim to guarantee certain rights to crime victims.